Overview

 - Submitted URLs still go through normal quality and ranking pipelines; submission is not a guarantee of indexing.

 IndexNow does not replace a sitemap.
 Sitemaps remain the authoritative full inventory; IndexNow is the delta channel on top.
 Both belong on the same site, alongside the canonical and URL hygiene rules in technical.
+For sites above 10k URLs, IndexNow also cuts the latency cost of crawl-budget discovery.

 Bing and Yandex participate; Google does not